timharek/everyday-privacy/report.md

 The section about "How is this information shared?" indicates that you are in control of who you share your information with, if you want to disclose it to the following; `Public`, `Friends of friends`, `Friends only` and `Only me`.
 This is also true for what others might share about you, that is already available on Facebook Products.
 If you choose to use/enable third-party integrations, such as apps and websites, they receive information about what you post and share.
 If Facebook were to be acquired, they may transfer all your information to the new owner.
-Facebook works with third-party partners which help Facebook provide and improve their products, and Facebook helps the partners grow their business which "makes it possible to operate our companies and provide free services to people around the world[^8]".
-In the same paragraph, they say "We don't sell any of information to anyone, and we never will[^8]".
+Facebook works with third-party partners which help Facebook provide and improve their products, and Facebook helps the partners grow their business which "makes it possible to operate our companies and provide free services to people around the world".
+In the same paragraph, they say "We don't sell any of information to anyone, and we never will".
 A contradicting statement when they explain in the subsection below that they provide their partners and advertisers with statistics and reports about user engagement.
 They do not share personally identifiable information unless you have given them permission.

 The Facebook companies/products share the same infrastructure, systems and technology.
 This means that they all share data between them, so that they can "provide an innovative, relevant, consistent and safe experience..." across all the products.

-Reasoning behind all the collection and sharing mentioned earlier, is because; they need to fulfill their terms of service, comply with their legal obligations, protect your vital interest, or those of others, as necessary in the public interest and "as necessary for our legitimate interest, including our interest in providing an innovative, personalized, safe, and profitable service to our users and partners...[^8]".
+Reasoning behind all the collection and sharing mentioned earlier, is because; they need to fulfill their terms of service, comply with their legal obligations, protect your vital interest, or those of others, as necessary in the public interest and "as necessary for our legitimate interest, including our interest in providing an innovative, personalized, safe, and profitable service to our users and partners...".

 #### Who is in control of the data